mindee/devrel/sdks/README.md

 To effectively test the SDKs, we created small applications for the Mindee SDKs.
 Please note that these are intended to be use by Mindee employees, and are not bulletproof.

-- [Python](testing/python/app.py) - not as complete yet than the Node.js one
+- Python: use the `mindee-cli.sh` file in the Python SDK [repository](https://github.com/mindee/mindee-api-python/)
 - [Node.js](testing/node.js/app.js)

 # Additional Informations